Think twice before picking up that snow shovel.

 In addition, patients with a couple of risk factors should have a heart scan to look for calcium deposits in the arteries, an electrocardiogram, which records the heart’s electrical activity, and a stress test to make sure exercising is safe, Bufalino says.

-The American Heart Association recommends a daily low dose of aspirin, with physician approval, for heart attack survivors and patients with a high risk of a heart attack.
+How to act/prevention The American Heart Association recommends a daily low dose of aspirin, with physician approval, for heart attack survivors and patients with a high risk of a heart attack.
 Aspirin acts as a blood thinner and helps prevent blood clots from forming.

 Heart attack victims have a better chance of survival if they call 911 instead of relying on someone else to drive them to the emergency room, Towne says.